Schubert puzzles and integrability II: multiplying motivic Segre classes: Introduction

 \subsection{What puzzles ``really'' compute}

 Equivariant puzzles were introduced in \cite{KT} to study Grassmannian Schubert calculus, and were related to quantum integrable systems in \cite{artic46,artic68}.
 In our previous paper \cite{artic71} we extended this connection beyond $1$-step flag manifolds (i.e., Grassmannians) to $2$- and $3$-step flag manifolds.
-This required recognizing the puzzle labels (for a fixed number of steps $d$) as indexing the basis vectors in three representations (one for each edge angle: \NE, \horizbar, \NW\,) of a quantized loop algebra $\gqg$.
+This required recognizing the puzzle labels (for a fixed number of steps $d$) as indexing the basis vectors in three representations of a quantized loop algebra $\gqg$ (one representation for each edge angle: \NE, \horizbar, \NW).

 The state sums computed using the $R$-matrices of those representations then came with an extra parameter $q$ not appearing in the Schubert calculus structure constants; to be rid of it, we took $q\to 0$ or $q\to \infty$.
 This point was subtle enough that at $d=3$, we were unable to take this limit without first losing equivariance, and so we only discovered (and proved) in this way a formula for {\em non}equivariant $K$-theoretic Schubert calculus on $3$-step flag manifolds.